mirandi1/fracMC/README.md

 Figures are stored in:

 - `/figures/main/` — Figures used in the main text
-- `/figures/supplementary/` — Figures for the Supporting Information

 Key numerical outputs (fit parameters, model statistics) are stored in `/results/`.